DataDog/documentation/content/en/real_user_monitoring/dashboards/_index.md

 {{< img src="real_user_monitoring/dashboards/rum_dashboard_in_dashlist.png" alt="RUM Dashboard in dash list" >}}

-Another way to access them is to go in your [RUM application page][3] and click on the **Dashboard** links associated with your application:
+You can also access these dashboards through your [RUM application page][3].
+Click on the **Dashboard** links associated with your application:

 {{< img src="real_user_monitoring/dashboards/rum_applications.gif" alt="RUM applications" >}}